-- 1.10 Ofcom proposes that the following wholesale activities be included in PPP: marketing; product management; sales and customer management; billing and finance; other activities in support of those listed above; and equivalent PPP activities carried out by BT Wholesale in the provision of narrowband interconnection services to BT Retail. - 1.11 Ofcom proposes to exclude bad debt, direct marketing expenditure, activities resulting in one off charges and service centre costs from PPP.
+- 1.11 Ofcom concludes that the following wholesale activities should be included in PPP: specific marketing activities; product management; sales and customer management; billing and finance; other activities in support of those listed above; and equivalent PPP activities carried out by BT Wholesale in the provision of narrowband interconnection services to BT Retail. - 1.12 Ofcom concludes that bad debt (with the exception of bad debt specific to PPP charges), direct marketing expenditure, ad-hoc activities resulting in one off charges and service centre costs should be excluded from PPP.